mattdance/DTYEG/README.md

 <ol>
 	<li>It is open sourced, so;</li>
 	<li>The data is freely available;</li>
-	<li>Regional Extracts can be found <a href="http://download.geofabrik.de/">here</a></li>
+	<li>OSM Regional Extracts can be found <a href="http://download.geofabrik.de/">here</a></li>
-	<li>City Extracts can be found <a href="http://metro.teczno.com/">here</a></li>
+	<li>OSM City Extracts can be found <a href="http://metro.teczno.com/">here</a></li>
 </ol>
-We will be using OSM data for one of our mapping projects.
+We will be using OSM data, in conjunction with <a href="https://data.edmonton.ca/">open data</a> from the City of Edmonton for our mapping projects.
 </p>

 <h3>iD Editor</h3>
 <p>
 	The OSM iD Editor makes it easy to add spatial data.
-I am not going to play this video here, but please reference back to this either later today when there is a break, or later later.
+I am not going to play this video here, but please reference back to this either later today, when there is a break, or later later.
 </p>
 <p>
 	MapBox has a great introduction to <a href="https://www.mapbox.com/blog/new-map-editor-launches-openstreetmap/">iD Editor</a>.